The Clockwork Girl

-The Clockwork Girl is an all-ages/science fiction/fantasy comic series created by Sean O'Reilly and Kevin Hanna, that ran for five issues and was published in a collected edition for the first time in 2008.
+The Clockwork Girl is an all-ages/science fiction/fantasy comic series created by Sean O'Reilly and Kevin Hanna and inspired by Hanna's earlier zine "Clockwork Girls hate Electronic Boys", that ran for five issues and was published in a collected edition for the first time in 2008.

-Clockwork Girl tells the tale of a nameless robot girl who has recently been given the gift of life from her creator.
+The Clockwork Girl tells the tale of a nameless robot girl who has recently been given the gift of life from her creator.
 While she explores the wonders of an ordinary world she meets an amazing mutant boy and they share a friendship that must overcome their warring families.

 In 2008, Telefilm Canada announced that they had funded the property for a possible future film adaptation.
 The film, The Clockwork Girl, has been released.